Bolognese Sauce is often featured in Italian restaurants and when made correctly, this is absolutely delicious!

 It's typically served over a thick strand pasta like Tagliatelle, which is similar to Fettuccine, but you can use any pasta you prefer!

-This recipe is remiscient of Marcella Hazan's original recipe.
-I took a few liberty's in the ingrendient structure, but it's still delicious!
+This recipe is reminiscent of Marcella Hazan’s original recipe.
+I took a few liberties in the ingredient structure, but it’s still delicious!

-Bolognese sauce is a rich, Italian meat sauce that incorporates sauteed vegetables, seasonings and heavy cream.
-Typically, Bolognese sauce is a tad thinner than it's even thicker cousin, "ragu sauce."
+Bolognese sauce is a rich, Italian meat sauce that incorporates sauteed vegetables, seasonings, heavy cream and red wine.
+Typically, it’s a tad thinner than it’s even thicker cousin, “ragu sauce.”

 It's a bit different from typical American meat sauces in that it has no beef broth or stock, and has minimal tomato flavor.